+Yes.
 Small/micro construction firms from the regional water service area are eligible to bid on San Francisco construction projects, however; these firms are non-eligible to meet subcontractor goal credit and will not receive the 10% bid discount.
 When bidding as a prime, the discount is available for regional capital improvement projects located 70 miles beyond the City and County of San Francisco.

 Is there an Oversight Committee assisting the SFPUC with its contracting efforts in the regional water service area?

 The General Manager’s Small Firm Advisory Committee was formed in 2006 with adoption of San Francisco Administrative Code Chapter 14B.5(b), to assist the SFPUC with its efforts to provide meaningful business opportunities to small/micro, locally based construction companies throughout the SFPUC's water service area.
 Effective July 1, 2015, these opportunities will be extended to architect/engineering and professional services firms as well.

 Comprised of five appointees representative of the SFPUC's water service region seven counties, the Committee provides public meeting opportunities to meet with small/micro construction firms and residents of Suburban water customer jurisdictions to discuss actions of the committee that affect those communities.